I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Publisher Mathew Cary watched the epidemic spread and wrote that by August 25, “universal terror” had gripped the city.
 Over the next few weeks, 20,000 people fled.

-In echoes of what is happening today, people locked themselves in their homes to avoid the contagion.
+In echoes of what is happening today because of COVID-19, people locked themselves in their homes to avoid the contagion.
 Businesses closed and the streets were deserted.

 Lillian Rhoades wrote about the epidemic in her 1900 book The Story of Philadelphia.
 She described how “the hearse and the doctor’s [carriage] were the sole vehicles on the street.
 The hospitals were in a horrible condition; nurses could not be had at any price: to go into a house in which nearly every bed contained a dead body, and the floors reeked with filth, was courting death in its most dreadful form.”